PeterdeGuzman/PeterdeGuzman/README.md

 ### 💬 Ask me about:

 - ⚡ Fun facts:
   - My undergraduate majors were Mandarin Chinese Language & Literature and International Relations!
+I've spent time working and studying in Hangzhou, Beijing, and Xi'an.
 I love to connect with others over travel, food, the outdoors.
-  - I also am a huge rugby union fan and still play locally in my area.
+  - I am a huge rugby union fan and still play locally in my area.
 I also support the Baltimore Ravens and Baltimore Orioles!